dromara/fast-request/docs/en/guide/introduce.md

 ![Version](https://img.shields.io/jetbrains/plugin/v/16988?logo=IntelliJ%20IDEA)
 ![Downloads](https://img.shields.io/jetbrains/plugin/d/16988?color=FE2857) ![JetBrains Plugins](https://img.shields.io/jetbrains/plugin/r/rating/16988) [![Telegram](https://img.shields.io/static/v1?label=Telegram&message=Restful%20Fast%20Request&logo=telegram&color=28A8E8)](https://t.me/restful_fast_request)

-[**<FontIcon icon="restfulFastRequest" />estful <i class="icon iconfont icon-rfr-f"></i>ast <FontIcon icon="restfulFastRequest" />equest**](https://plugins.jetbrains.com/plugin/16988-fast-request) is an IDEA plugin similar to Postman that helps developers debug apis efficiently.
-It is a powerful restful api toolkit plugin which helps you quickly generate url and params by the existing method.
+[**<FontIcon icon="restfulFastRequest" />estful <i class="icon iconfont icon-rfr-f"></i>ast <FontIcon icon="restfulFastRequest" />equest**](https://plugins.jetbrains.com/plugin/16988-fast-request) is an IDEA plugin similar to Postman that helps developers debug APIs efficiently.
+It is a powerful restful API toolkit plugin which helps you quickly generate URL and params by the existing method.
 `Restful Fast Request = API debug tool + API manager tool + API search tool`.
-It has a beautiful interface to compose requests, inspect server responses, store your api request and export api request.
-The plugin helps you debug requests just in IntelliJ IDEA frame.
+It has a beautiful interface to compose requests, inspect server responses, store your API request and export API request.
+Plugin helps you debug requests just in IntelliJ IDEA frame.

 Compared with the HTTP Client, Restful Fast Request not only has the built-in functions of the HTTP Client but also provides a friendly, easy-to-understand and intuitive interface, which makes it more convenient and simple for users to